HannesHolste/PCQueue-Android-App/README.md

 # Parse Cloud Setup
 This application requires a Parse.com account and database.
 - API keys need to be generated and inserted into the Android application (instructions to come).
 - A collection within the database named Restaurants needs to be created.
-A pre-populated collection dump for restaurants at Price Center, University of California at San Diego is included in `parseCloud/Restaurants.json.`
+A pre-populated collection dump for restaurants at Price Center, San Diego is included in `parseCloud/Restaurants.json.`

 # Screenshots